Plastic pollution is surging, so what are governments doing?

 What’s the context?

-More than 100 countries supported a proposal to reduce plastic production, the most divisive issue in the talks, while petrochemical-producing nations like Saudi Arabia were only prepared to agree on a deal tackling plastic waste.
+At the December talks in Busan, South Korea, more than 100 countries supported a proposal to reduce plastic production, but petrochemical-producing nations like Saudi Arabia were only prepared to agree on a deal tackling plastic waste.

 So, what environmental impacts are caused by plastic, and how can countries address the issue?